 Can you negotiate luxury cars ?

-Haggling/Negotiation occurs for all types of Luxury Automobiles in all parts of the world.
+Haggling and negotiation occur for all types of luxury automobiles in all parts of the world.

-For any premium luxury car you have to qualify to get a seat on the negotiation table, this qualification is general perception based (whether you are genuinely interested and can afford it).
+For any premium luxury car, you have to qualify to get a seat at the negotiation table, this qualification is general perception (whether you are genuinely interested and can afford it).

 If you drive in a nice comparable car, your driver’s license shows you live in a rich neighbourhood and your dressing, all help getting you to the seat.

-Once there, you should have a realistic number in mind (it usually happens after test-driving, vehicle config – options/packages and initial quote).
+Once there, you should have a realistic number in mind (it usually happens after test-driving, vehicle configuration – options and packages), and the initial quote).

 The form of negotiation is very different, it’s more often one step and rarely goes another.

 You can’t just walk into a luxury dealership and start working out a deal.
-It takes time and patience, one needs to be engaged, seem interested through the process and should try to talk less.
+It takes time and patience, one needs to be engaged, seem interested throughout the process, and try to talk less.

-Be straightforward with numbers and be realistic as no one has time to waste in bigger transactions.
+Be straightforward with numbers and realistic, as no one has time to waste on big transactions.

 After putting your price, keeping the mouth shut and patience is the key.
 Either the sales will come back with a counter or you’ll know that you have to increase your number.

-In contrary to regular car sales, the more the numbers are discussed the lesser is the probability of striking a deal.
+Contrary to regular car sales, the more the numbers are discussed, the lower the probability of striking a deal.

 If you talk too much and try to be over assertive in all probability you’ll be booted out without a deal, and usually, there is only one luxury dealership per city per brand, it hurts future prospects as well.